Singing Performance Certificate & Diploma Exams

 7 To prepare for the viva voce with your examiner, you should be able to explain and discuss:

-The Level 3 Fellowship Diploma in Singing Performance, our highest award is designed for expert singers with a strong command of diverse vocal techniques and approaches, and an elite understanding of music interpretation and performance theory.
+The ACVA Fellowship Diploma in Singing Performance is our highest award is designed for expert singers with a strong command of diverse vocal techniques and approaches, and an elite understanding of music interpretation and performance theory.

-Recital - 80 minutes duration (± 10 minutes either side of this time limit is permitted with no penalty.
-Fellowship Diploma exams are only held in a live (not online) in-person environment.
+• Recital - 80 minutes duration (± 10 minutes either side of this time limit is permitted with no penalty.

 Program notes (3x A4 pages maximum)